 The journey by bus from Chiang Mai to Mae Sai is scheduled to take 5 hours 10 minutes.

 Bus Times from Chiang Mai to Mae Sai

-There are currently 2 direct bus services a day from Chiang Mai to Mae Sai which you can book online.
+There are currently 2 direct bus services a day from Chiang Mai to Mae Sai available to book online.